PedroGFonseca/donation_management_with_podio/documentation/decisions/current_fields_decision.md

 ## Rationale

-This decision is based on comprehensive analysis documented in the "SystemDiffs and MonthlyBackups - Foundation System Design Decision" which established that reliable historical tracking requires dedicated infrastructure independent of Podio's limitations.
+This decision is based on comprehensive analysis documented in the [SystemDiffs and MonthlyBackups - Foundation System Design Decision](diff_storage_decision.md) which established that reliable historical tracking requires dedicated infrastructure independent of Podio's limitations.

 ### Primary Technical Justification